-Prior to the closure and covering of Landfill #1 by waste rock, Landfill #2 will be developed on top of the Portage RSF.
+Landfill #2 will be developed on top of the Portage RSF at closure.
 Landfill #2 is currently estimated to be a 4 m deep depression in the top of the waste rock pile at the Portage RSF.
 The depression will be constructed by the waste rock trucks discharging their loads in a controlled manner such that the dimensions of the depression will be approximately as shown on Figure 3 and 4.
 The area to receive waste will be bounded on the northwest side by a 2 m high rockfill berm.
 The rockfill berm will act as a wind shield to reduce the amount of wind-blown debris, while providing material for intermediate cover of the landfill.
-Details and the exact location of Landfill #2 on top of the rock storage facility and the final landfill design will be provided with the Final Reclamation and Closure Plan.
-At that time, the required size of Landfill #2 will be calculated based on the actual rate of filling of Landfill #1 and the estimated amount of demolition material and decommissioned equipment that will need to be landfilled at the end of the mine life.

 Waste will be placed to a maximum thickness of 4 m, after which it will be covered with a minimum of 0.3 m thickness of rock fill.
 A final cover of 4.0m of NPAG waste rock will then be placed over the waste.

-This landfill should be provided with a capacity sufficient to allocate for general waste during the active closure, plus an allowance for waste from the demolition of the mine infrastructures and building.
-The final landfill design will be provided with the Final Reclamation and Closure Plan.
+Details and the exact location of Landfill #2 for waste disposal during closure will be provided with the Reclamation and Closure Plan.